gregjacobs/Autolinker.js/README.md

 ## Changelog:

+### 0.10.1

+- Added fix to not autolink strings like "version:1.0", which were accidentally being interpreted as a protocol:domain string.

 ### 0.10.0

 - Added support for protocol-relative URLs (ex: `//google.com`, which will effectively either have the `http://` or `https://`